St Petersburg: Must See Places And Things To Do

 St Isaacs’s Cathedral

-Widely popular, the Ginza Project restaurants all have different themes and serve wonderful Russian specialties.
+The immensely popular Ginza Project restaurants all have different themes and serve wonderful Russian specialties.
 One of my favorites, Mari Vanna, serves authentic Russian cuisine and has frequent live music by local musicians like singer Alexander Kuropatkina.
-My favorites are Borsch, creamed salmon soup, dumplings, and Russian tea served with pryanik, pashkha and jam.
-Also, nearby is Ginza’s popular Koryushka with a beachfront terrace or centrally located, cottage styled Katyusha on Nevsky Prospekt.
+Consider trying Borsch, creamed salmon soup, dumplings, and Russian tea served with pryanik, pashkha and jam.
+Other favorites were Ginza’s popular Koryushka with a beachfront terrace and cottage styled Katyusha on Nevsky Prospekt.

 The Kupetz Eliseevs Emporium